-No kids will be considered to be reserved without a $100 hold deposit.
+No kids will be considered to be secured for pick-up without a deposit.
 All kids at Curbstone Valley Farm are bottle-raised.
 Doe and Buck kids may be available at 4-6 weeks of age to experienced homes.
-As hay prices continue to escalate, doelings and bucklings not picked up from the farm within 14 days of notification will incur a $5 per day boarding fee to help cover some of the costs of care, and feeding.
+As hay prices continue to escalate, doelings and bucklings not picked up from the farm within 14 days of notification may incur a $5 per day boarding fee to help cover some of the costs of care, and feeding.

 Unless other arrangements are made, animals not collected or shipped within 14 days will be resold, and any deposits will be forfeited.